Click any of the dropdown items (marked with a sword icon) in each section to read more about each topic!

 American Indian Movement

-(AIM) hopes to bring widespread attention to the struggles and
+(AIM) hoped to bring widespread attention to the struggles and cultural

 suppression we face.
 See a brief explanation of the movement